Judiciary of Poland: Structure

 A map of Polish common courts, with those of the same hue belonging to the same district court, and areas of roughly the same colour belonging under the jurisdiction of an appeal court (Note: The map does not feature regional court splits in Poznań, Wrocław, Gdańsk, Szczecin, Katowice and Lublin.
 The former two cities have three regional courts, the rest have two courts each.)

-This section describes the legal state of the structure of the judiciary as of 22 February 2025.
+This section describes the legal state of the structure of the judiciary as of 21 December 2025.

 Common courts

 The common courts (sądy powszechne), according to article 177 of the Constitution, are the courts of general jurisdiction, i.e. they rule on all cases in which the jurisdiction has not been explicitly transferred to other courts.
 This includes a broad range of cases, including in civil, criminal, labour, economic and insurance law.
 The territorial jurisdiction of these courts and their creation is regulated by the minister of justice.

 Poland has a three-tier system of common courts.
 Most of the cases land in one of 319 regional courts (sądy rejonowe), whose rulings may be appealed to 47 district courts (sądy okręgowe).
 (Note: Translating the names of the two lowest instances of Polish common courts into English may cause problems, because the designations used internationally, such as by the European Union, as well as by some government agencies like Statistics Poland, may be used by the Polish Ministry of Justice (MoJ)' in an exactly opposite sense, creating confusion.
 All further references to the courts in this article will feature the translations as provided by the MoJ,' or the Polish names in italics.)
-The latter courts also hear some cases in their original jurisdiction, which tend to be cases where high sums of money are disputed, the ones about serious crimes, and some that deal with narrow subjects, like intellectual property, surveillance, competition law, and personal rights.
+The latter courts also hear some cases in their original jurisdiction, which tend to be cases where high sums of money are disputed, the ones about serious crimes, and some that deal with narrow subjects, like intellectual property, surveillance warrants, competition law, and personal rights.
 District court rulings issued in the original jurisdiction may be appealed to one of 11 appeal courts (sąd apelacyjny).
 The appeal courts also house trial disciplinary court panels for judges, but in select cases, trials are reserved for the Chamber of Professional Responsibility of the Supreme Court.
 (Note: Disciplinary Chamber until 15 July 2022) After the courts of two instances have reviewed their cases, a cassation or its equivalent (see below) may be lodged in the Supreme Court in cases allowed by law.

 Apart from their strictly judicial duties, the common courts in Poland maintain several registries.
 The National Court Register (Krajowy Rejestr Sądowy) maintains information about most companies in Poland; other such databases include the land and mortgage registry (księgi wieczyste), registry of press outlets, political parties, pension and investment funds, family foundations, ships, and pledges.